SAML-Toolkits/php-saml/README.md

 Demos included in the toolkit
 -----------------------------

-The toolkit includes 3 demo apps to teach how use the toolkit, take a look on it.
+The toolkit includes three demo apps to teach how use the toolkit, take a look on it.

 Demos require that SP and IdP are well configured before test it.